PhilPalmer/blog/content/post/my-frst-blog-post/index.md

 ## So why on Earth have I started a blog?

-I make a lot of notes and often find myself referring back to these including programming commands etc. I figured I will store them here & open-source them.
-This is for three main purposes:
+I make a lot of notes and often find myself referring back to these including programming commands etc. I figured I will store them here in a centralised place & open-source them.

+To see why I've started a blog it makes sense to look at who I’ve started a blog for:
+1) **You** - To provide as much value as I can to you, the reader
-1) To help me organise my thoughts and retain the things I learn
+2) **Me** - To help organise my thoughts, retain the things I learn & improve my writing
-2) A central place to store & refer back to notes
-3) For other people to use on the small chance that they may be useful for others
+3) **The world** - To help actually improve it by using reason and taking action, not just by good intentions alone.
+Ambitious I know :sweat_smile:

 ## Who am I?